Beast-Code9999/Beast-Code9999/README.md

 # Jason Lay

 #
-## This year's goal: Finish programming course
+## This year's goal: Finish programming course From The Odin Project
 #

 **Digital Craftsman (developer)**